 Visit also our blog section, where we're going to share valuable information on hiking, including trails, clothing, gear, backpacks and packing, food, hydration, psychology, injuries etc. There will be more on hiking shoes and boots, their components, features, and maintenance.
 Moreover, there you can find the latest news, products, and promotions we offer at Camotrek.

-NIGHT HIKING - PROS, CONS, AND DANGERS
+BAREFOOT HIKING - PROS, CONS, AND DANGERS